Village of Perth-Andover

 Plan to stay at The Castle Inn, a bed & breakfast-style inn featuring spectacular fine dining and luxuriously appointed rooms.
 Don’t miss our many local events while you’re here, from the Larlee Creek Hullabaloo to the Gathering of the Scots, NB Pro Bass Tournament and Tobique (Negootkook) First Nation Powwow.
 Check our website for a calendar of local events.

-Once you experience the village of Perth-Andover, you’ll always want to return!
+Once you experience the village of Perth-Andover, you will always want to return!